-Few concepts in high-energy physics are as misused as $\langle dE/dx \rangle$.
-The main problem is that the mean is weighted by very rare events with large single-collision energy deposits.
-Even with samples of hundreds of events a dependable value for the mean energy loss cannot be obtained.
+Few concepts in high-energy physics are as misused as dE/dx, since the mean is weighted by rare events with large single-collision energy losses.
+Even with samples of hundreds of events in a typical detector, the mean energy loss cannot be obtained dependably.
 Far better and more easily measured is the most probable energy loss, discussed in Sec.
 33.2.9.
-The most probable energy loss in a detector is considerably below the mean given by the Bethe equation.
+The most probable energy loss in a typical detector is considerably smaller than the mean given by the Bethe equation.
+It does not continue to rise with the mean stopping power, but approaches a "Fermi plateau."

-In a TPC (Sec.
-34.6.5), the mean of 50%-70% of the samples with the smallest signals is often used as an estimator.
+In analysing TPC data (Sec.
+34.6.5), the same end is often accomplished by using the mean of 50%-70% of the samples with the smallest signals as the estimator.

 Although it must be used with cautions and caveats, $\langle dE/dx \rangle$ as described in Eq.
 (33.5) still forms the basis of much of our understanding of energy loss by charged particles.
-Extensive tables are available[4,5, pdg.lbl.gov/AtomicNuclearProperties/].
+Extensive tables are available [4,5] and pdg.lbl.gov/AtomicNuclearProperties/.

-For heavy projectiles, like ions, additional terms are required to account for higherorder photon coupling to the target, and to account for the finite target radius.
-These can change dE/dx by a factor of two or more for the heaviest nuclei in certain kinematic regimes [7].
+For heavy projectiles, like ions, additional terms are required to account for higher-order photon coupling to the target, and to account for the finite target radius.
+These can change dE/dx by a factor of two or more for the heaviest nuclei in certain kinematic regimes [9].